What is a “Reach Ahead” Credit?

 The Ontario Schools (2016) states in section 188.8.131.52 that:

 “Under exceptional circumstances, an individual student in Grade 8, with parental consent, may be given permission by the principal of a secondary school to “reach ahead” to take secondary school courses, either during the school year or in the summer prior to entering Grade 9.”

 Who Might Benefit from Reaching Ahead?

-- Students who have continuously demonstrated an exceptional academic performance during their elementary years or those who have been identified as a gifted or enriched learner in their Individual Education Plan (IEP) might benefit from reaching ahead.
+- Students who have continuously demonstrated exceptional academic performance during their middle school years or those who have been identified as a gifted or enriched learner in their Individual Education Plan (IEP) might benefit from reaching ahead.
 Such students might want to accelerate their secondary studies and graduate from high school at an earlier age.

 - Students who are professionally pursuing a career in sports, music or arts parallel to their high school studies.
-Reaching ahead over summer can give these students more time during the main academic year to focus on their practice and games, rehearsals and shows.
+Reaching ahead over summer can give these students more time during the main academic year to focus on their professional extracurricular activities.

 The transition from Grade 8 to 9 can be challenging for students and parents.
-Reaching ahead might alleviate some of the anxiety associated with the process but as I mentioned earlier, reaching ahead is not for everyone.
+Reaching ahead could help alleviate some of the stress and anxiety associated with the process but as mentioned earlier, reaching ahead is not for everyone.
 Some students benefit from taking the summer between their Grade 8 and 9 off to recharge and reset and prepare for their first year as a high school student.

 BrightMinds Online School welcomes your queries about Reach Ahead for your education needs.
-By being a completely online Secondary school, it is possible to still spend your summer at the cottage or on holidays and still set aside time to earn a high school credit.
-Just like a regular high school, you will participate in class discussions, create presentations and complete assignments.
-You can get a feel for what high school is like and get going on the next chapter of your learning.
+By being an online secondary school, it is possible to still spend your summer at a cottage or on holidays and still set aside time to earn one high school credit.